|Advanced Audio Recording|

 Conclusion and Summary

 A microphone setup like or similar to the known DECCA tree can be used to record and simultaneously localize simple sound sources.
-For a high precision resolution, more than 3 microphones will be required most probably using redundant processing and 3D orbital processing.
+For a high precision resolution, more than 3 microphones will be required most probably using redundant processing and 3D spherical processing.

 Have a closer look at the DSP-System